fpclass/lecture-constructive-induction/README.md

-# Lecture: Equational reasoning (cont.)
+# Lecture: Constructive induction

-Code shown in the second lecture on equational reasoning.
+Code shown in the lecture on constructive induction.